chakra-ui/chakra-ui/packages/spinner/README.md

 ## Spinner with empty area color

-Change the background color of the spinner's by passing the `emptyColor` prop.
+Change the background color of the spinner by passing the `emptyColor` prop.

 ```jsx
 <Spinner color="red.500" emptyColor="gray.200" />